Cumlaude-ai/PythonCursusEindopdracht/README.md

-Certainly!
-Here's a README file for your tool:

----

 # Interactive Dashboard Tool

 This tool is a versatile dashboard for visualizing and exploring time-series data, utilizing Matplotlib, Dash, Plotly, Pandas, and other libraries.
 It provides interactive graphs and filtering functionalities to analyze data effectively.